What's In Store? September 2019

 We've explored why the role of the retail store is shifting from transactional to experiential in our whitepaper - Store of the Future: The Experiential Store.
 Download your copy now to find out how customer experience is fast becoming the new currency in retail.

-If you want to find out more about transforming your in-store experience, take a look at our health and beauty clienteling app, which allows each consultant to deliver a truly personalised, one-to-one service with every customer’s details, preferences and purchases at their fingertips.
+If you want to find out more about transforming your in-store experience, take a look at our beauty solutions, which allow each consultant to deliver a truly personalised, one-to-one service with every customer’s details, preferences and purchases at their fingertips.